stonezhong/mordor/README.md

 ### use_python3
 If true, then this application uses python3.
 Default is false

+### cmd
+optional.
+Specify a command when you run an application.
+If can be a bash shell script or a python script.
+A bash shell script's filename must end with `.sh`, a python script's filename must end with `.py`

 # Host
 Before a host become usable for mordor, you need to